What’s the Best Underfloor Heating Option – Hydronic or Electric?

 What is Radiant Heat?

 There are two major kinds of radiant heat, electric and hydronic.
-Both are installed beneath the floors of your rooms, also called sub-floor heating.
+Both can be installed beneath the floors of your rooms, also called sub-floor or underfloor heating.
 In electric radiant heat systems, cables are installed underneath the floor.
 These cables are heated by electricity, which warms the floor, and then the room.
 Electric systems are great for heating limited areas, such as a bathroom with a floor that never seems to be warm enough for you.
 However, due to the cost of electric heating, it’s not the best solution if you’re looking for an alternative to forced-air for your entire home.

-That’s where hydronic heating shines.
-Instead of using cables that are warmed with electricity, hydronic systems use a series of tubes.
+That’s where hydronic underfloor heating shines.
+Instead of using cables that are warmed with electricity, hydronic floor heating systems use a series of tubes.
 Heated water flows through these tubes, which provide effective heating to the room above.
 In fact, hydronic radiant heat can create temperatures that are much more consistent throughout a home.
 No more getting a chill walking from your living room to your kitchen.
 If you want different temperatures in different rooms or at different times, such as cooling off your bedroom when it’s time for bed, many systems use thermostats that can be programmed to do so.

 Choosing to switch all or part of your home to radiant heat can be liberating.
 It means that you’ll have more consistent and efficient heating.
 However, choosing which system to use can be challenging.
 These two different methods have different advantages and disadvantages, and the one that’s best for you depends entirely on what you’re looking to get out of your system.
 If you have any questions, a professional like Glow will be able to help you make a decision.

-How Does Electric Radiant Heat Work?
+How Does Electric Underfloor Heating Work?

 Heating coils are installed beneath the floor.
 These coils are different from the ones you’d find in a space heater or other electric heating device.
 Instead, they’re resistance wires.
 In many systems, these wires are embedded in a mat, which is then laid out in the area to be heated.
 Flooring material, like tile or carpet, is installed over top.
 Electricity is run through these coils, and they heat up.
 That heat is transferred to the flooring in the room above, and from there, it dissipates into the room, warming it.
 A temperature sensor on or near the floor will help the system maintain temperature by providing feedback about the amount of heat being generated.

-There are different kinds of electric heating available based on the space that you want to heat, and you’ll also often have the option of installing a programmable thermostat to make sure that your rooms are always comfortable.
+There are different kinds of electric underfloor heating available based on the space that you want to heat, and you’ll also often have the option of installing a programmable thermostat to make sure that your rooms are always comfortable.

-How Is an Electric Radiant Heat System Installed?
+How Is an Electric Underfloor System Installed?

 The heating cables are frequently embedded in or woven into a plastic mat.
 This mat can be easily rolled over the subfloor, which means that this system is easy to install when you’re putting in a new floor.
 In that case, the new flooring will simply be installed on top, and the total cost of installation will only add a modest extra expense to your project cost.